Electric Kiwi

 How often should I compare power companies?

 We recommend comparing power companies at least once a year.
 Prices and promotions change regularly, and you might find a better deal that could save you hundreds of dollars annually.
+Set a calendar reminder to check rates each winter when usage is highest.

 What's the difference between fixed and variable rates?

 Fixed rates stay the same for a set period (usually 12-24 months), providing price certainty.
 Variable rates can change with market conditions but offer more flexibility as they typically don't require a fixed-term contract.
+Fixed rates are currently 24-26¢/kWh while variable rates range from 22.8-28¢/kWh.

 Ready to Save on Your Power Bill?